mllewis/XTMEM/data/README.md

 	* enjoyment/asses/comments - post-task questions (Did you enjoy the task?/Were you confused?)
 	* gender/age/language/education/ - post-task demographic questions

 `anonymized/all_data_munged_A.csv` - output of munge_anonymize_data.R.
-This file contains the all the data processed into long form so that each row corresponds to a trial.
+This file contains all the data processed into long form so that each row corresponds to one trial.
 This is the file that is used in data analysis.

 	* exp - original experiment number
 	* subid - anonymized subject id
 	* trial_num - trial number
 	* category - target category (vegetables, animals, vehicles)
 	* condition - condition name
 	* n_unique_selected_cat - exemplars from how many categories were selected?
 	* first_cat - what was the first category selected (3 = animals, 2 = vehicles, 1 = vegetables)
 	* cat_num - numeric descriptor of category (3 = animals, 2 = vehicles, 1 = vegetables)